eitanyaffe/knnview/README.md

 explore the disribution of distances between a sample and its neighbors.

 This tool was developed by Eitan Yaffe.
 It is distributed under the GNU General Public License v3.0.
-If you have questions or comments please contact Eitan Yaffe at eitan.yaffe@gmail.com.
+If you have questions or comments please contact eitan.yaffe@gmail.com.

 ## Pre-requisites